lilWolf011/whatsapp-message-logger/README.md

 # whatsapp-message-logger
-You will be able to save ALL images and messages from Whatsapp in every detail.
+You will be able to save ALL images and messages (including once viewed messages) from Whatsapp in every detail.